AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

 1. Open the [WKND Site](https://wknd.site/us/en.html) in your browser.
 1. Click the Debugger icon ![Experience platform Debugger icon](assets/collect-data-analytics/experience-cloud-debugger.png) to open the Experience Platform Debugger.
-1. Make sure the Debugger is mapping the Launch property to *your* Development environment, as described earlier and **Console Logging** is checked.
+1. Make sure that the Debugger is mapping the tag property to *your* Development environment, as described earlier and **Console Logging** is checked.
 1. Open the Analytics menu and verify that the report suite is set to *your* report suite.
 The Page Name should also be populated:

    ![Analytics tab debugger](assets/collect-data-analytics/analytics-tab-debugger.png)